Singular value distribution of dense random matrices with block Markovian dependence: Introduction

-built from a dependent data sequence $X_0, X_1, \ldots, X_\ell$.
-While the singular value distribution of a random matrix is well understood when the elements are independent, this is not so when the matrix is constructed from dependent sequential data as is the case for $\widehat{N}_X$.
+for any $a < b$.
+While the singular value distribution of a random matrix is well understood when the elements are independent, this is not so when the matrix is constructed from dependent sequential data as is the case for $\hat{N}_X$.

 This paper models the sequential data $X_0, \allowbreak X_1, \allowbreak \ldots, \allowbreak X_{\ell}$ as being generated by a block Markov chain.
 Block Markov chains are a model for dependent sequential data with an underlying community structure and have been used to develop and analyse community detection algorithms for sequential data; see \cite{zhang2020spectral,sanders2020clustering}.
-Besides these two papers and the present paper, the only other rigorous analysis of the spectral properties of $\widehat{N}_X$ when $X$ is a block Markov chain can be found in \cite{sanders2021spectral}.
+Besides these two papers and the present paper, the only other rigorous analysis of the spectral properties of $\hat{N}_X$ when $X$ is a block Markov chain can be found in \cite{sanders2021spectral}.
 There, an asymptotic distance between the $K$ largest singular values and the $n-K$ smallest singular values is established.

-The current paper establishes a limiting law for the singular value distribution of block Markovian random matrices such as $\widehat{N}_X$ as the size $n$ of the state space tends to infinity and the length of the data sequence satisfies $\ell = \Theta(n^2)$.
-For example, \Cref{thm: SingValN} describes the limiting law associated to $\widehat{N}_X$, which is visualized in \Cref{fig: SingVals}. \Cref{thm: SingValN} furthermore implies that the singular value distribution in block Markovian random matrices behaves as one would predict assuming the entries $N_{X,ij}$ are independent.
+The current paper establishes a limiting law for the singular value distribution of block Markovian random matrices such as $\hat{N}_X$ as the size $n$ of the state space tends to infinity and the length of the data sequence satisfies $\ell = \Theta(n^2)$.
+For example, \Cref{thm: SingValN} describes the limiting law associated to $\hat{N}_X$, which is visualized in \Cref{fig: SingVals}. \Cref{thm: SingValN} furthermore implies that the singular value distribution in block Markovian random matrices behaves as one would predict assuming the entries $\hat{N}_{X,ij}$ are independent.
 This gives some legitimacy to the practice of assuming some independence, particularly when the dependencies are asymptotically equivalent to those of a block Markov chain and the data sequence is sufficiently long.
 One can however not ignore the Markovian dependence entirely since it causes the frequencies for different transitions to have different distributions.
-Indeed, the singular value distribution following from \Cref{thm: SingValN} does not necessarily agree with the singular value distribution which one would find assuming that the different entries $N_{X,ij}$ are identically distributed.
+Indeed, the singular value distribution following from \Cref{thm: SingValN} does not necessarily agree with the singular value distribution which one would find assuming that the different entries $\hat{N}_{X,ij}$ are identically distributed.

 We next state our main results in \Cref{sec: results}.
 This is followed by an overview of the literature in \Cref{sec: RelatedLiterature}. \Cref{sec: Notation} then provides notation and preliminaries in preparation of the proofs.
 Proof outlines are given in \Cref{sec: SketchOfProofs}, and a brief comparison between our theoretical predictions and the singular value distribution obtained from an actual dataset is done in \Cref{sec: Taxi}.
 Finally, all details for the proof are provided in \Cref{sec: RemainingProofs}.